 Right now Citi is the issuer for the Ford credit card.
-This is a recent change that just took place in 2012.
+This is a recent change that took place back in 2012.
 For many years up to that point, GE Money was the issuer.

 1. It can’t be used everywhere